apifortress/Bloodhound/doc/05_load_balancing.md

-# AFtheM - Backends - Load balancing
+# Bloodhound - Backends - Load balancing

-AFtheM has a simple load balancing capability we are going to discuss now.
+Bloodhound has a simple load balancing capability we are going to discuss now.
 Before moving forward, make sure you have read the [basic configuration guide](01_basic_configuration.md).

 The backends in the `backends.yml` can alternatively be expressed as follows: